ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

     - `import` - [optional] - if import button should be shown.
 Import from csv file.
     - `uniqueColumns` - [optional] - specify an array of columns, which need to have unique entries
     - `encryptedAttributes` - [optional] - specify an array of columns, which should be encrypted
+    - `compact` - [optional] - if true, the table will be shown in a compact mode

 - `accordion` - accordion with items that could be deleted, added, moved up, moved down (Admin 6.6.0 and newer)
     - `items` - `[{"type": see above, "attr": "name", "default": ""}]` - items can be placed like on a `panel` (xs, sm, md, lg and newLine)